-The increase in royalties in 2003 from 2002 of \$476,000 or 12%, to \$4,502,000 related to a 21% increase in royalties earned on sales of Retin-A(R) Micro by Ortho Neutrogena, a Johnson and Johnson company, partially offset by a decrease in royalties earned on sales of Carac(TM) a topical prescription treatment for actinic keratoses that was launched in the first quarter of 2001 by our marketing partner, Dermik Laboratories, an Aventis company.
+The increase in royalties in 2004 from 2003 of \$470,000 or 10%, to \$4,972,000 related to a 10% increase in royalties earned on sales of Retin-A(R) Micro by Ortho Neutrogena, a Johnson and Johnson company, as well as a 12% increase in royalties earned on sales of Carac(TM), a topical prescription treatment for actinic keratoses that was launched in the first quarter of 2001 by our marketing partner, Dermik Laboratories, a Sanofi-Aventis company.
+The increase in royalties in 2003 from 2002 of \$476,000 or 12%, to \$4,502,000 related to a 21% increase in royalties earned on sales of Retin-A(R) Micro partially offset by a decrease in royalties earned on sales of Carac(TM).
 The increase in sales of Retin-A Micro was due primarily to the launch of a new low-dose formulation in July 2002 after FDA marketing clearance.
-Royalties increased in 2002 from 2001 by \$799,000 or 25% due to a 29% increase in royalties on sales of Retin-A(R) Micro by Ortho Neutrogena, increased by 23% in 2002 over the prior year following the launch of the new low-dose formulation in July 2002.
-Royalty income is expected to increase in 2004 assuming that sales for both underlying product lines increase and that prices are not eroded.
+Royalty income is expected to increase in 2005 assuming that sales for both underlying product lines increase and that prices are not eroded.